HasnainShafiq/Blog/src/blog/2022-07-05-my-reflection-diary-app.md

 #### **The build process** <a href="#the-build-process" id="the-build-process"> **\#** </a>

 I built this app using Mongo Atlas, Express, EJS, and vanilla JavaScript.
 The first step of building this project was having a plan in mind of what functions the app would perform and how.
-Therefore, the first step was setting up my schema and model in Mongo.
+After drafting a plan for how I would implement CRUD functionality using RESTful routes, I started with defining a schema for the reflective entries.

 <pre><code><span>models/reflection.js</span>